svvj/360-gaussian-splatting/README.md

 ## Training 360 Gaussian Splatting

 First, generate point clouds using images from a 360-degree camera with OpenSfM.
 Refer to the following repository and use this command for reconstruction:
+Visit https://github.com/inuex35/ind-bermuda-opensfm and opensfm documentation for more detail.

 ```bash
 bin/opensfm_run_all your_data